osteele/gojekyll/README.md

 ## Related

 [Hugo](https://gohugo.io) is the pre-eminent Go static site generator.
-It isn't Jekyll-compatible (-), but it's extraordinarily polished, performant, and productized (+++).
+It isn't Jekyll-compatible (-), but it's highly polished, performant, and productized (+++).

 [jkl](https://github.com/drone/jkl) is another Go clone of Jekyll.
 If I'd found it sooner I might have started this project by forking that one.
-It's got a better name, too.
+It's got a better name.

 [Liquid](https://github.com/osteele/liquid) is a pure Go implementation of Liquid templates, that I finally caved and wrote in order to use in this project.